GlebBatykov/minerva/README.md

 # Middlewares

-`Minerva` processes incoming requests using a pipeline of intermediate handlers.
+`Minerva` processes incoming requests using a pipeline of middlewares.

 ## Ready-made middlewares

-`Minerva` contains a number of ready-made intermediate handlers:
+`Minerva` contains a number of ready-made middlewares:

 - `Cookie Auth Middleware` - can be used to verify authorization by cookies;
 - `JwtAuthMiddleware` - can be used to verify JWT authorization;
-- `Error Middleware` - used to handle errors that occurred in subsequent intermediate handlers in the pipeline;
+- `Error Middleware` - used to handle errors that occurred in subsequent middlewares in the pipeline;
 - `Endpoint Middleware` - used to match an incoming request with the endpoints specified in `Minerva`.
 Must be the last in the pipeline;
 - `Static Files Middleware` - can be used to organize the distribution of static files;
 - `Redirection Middleware` - can be used to organize redirects, taking into account the availability of appropriate access rights.
 Using this handler, for example, you can implement a gateway microservice.

 ## Custom middlewares

-You can create your own intermediate handlers.
+You can create your own middlewares.

 Each intermediate handler inherits from the `Middleware` class.
 When creating a derivative of the `Middleware` class, you need to implement the `handle` method in the derived class.
 In this method, an instance of the `Middleware Context` class is available to you, with its help you can access endpoints, the server context, as well as an incoming request.
 Each intermediate handler must either process the request independently, returning some result, or delegate this responsibility to the next intermediate handler.